JonLatane/jonline/docs/protocol.md

 <a name="jonline-RefreshTokenResponse"></a>

 ### RefreshTokenResponse
-Returned when creating an account or logging in.
+Returned when creating an account, logging in, or creating a third-party refresh token.

 | Field | Type | Label | Description |